Governor General’s Gold Medal

 2. All undergraduate and graduate transcripts (complete and up to date)

-3. Copy of External Examiner’s report on doctoral dissertation (for PhD applicants only – Master’s applicants do not need to provide an equivalent document)
+3. Copy of External Examiner’s report on the doctoral dissertation (for PhD applicants only – Master’s applicants do not need to provide an equivalent document)

 4. Letter of support from thesis supervisor

-5. Letter of support from Department Head
+5. Letter of support from the Department Head

 Mohit Sodhi was selected as this year’s recipient for the 2018 Governor General’s Gold Medal Award (Master’s).
 Mohit is graduating with a MSc in Experimental Medicine.
 His research focuses on the safety of commonly prescribed medications through population databases consisting of millions of patients.
 He frequently publishes his work in some of the top journals in their respective fields and his work is featured in many prestigious national and international news sources such as the New England Journal of Medicine Journal Watch, Reuters, Medscape, and the Medical Letter, among others.
 His work is currently shaping prescribing guidelines for the medications he researches.